Saturday, December 31, 2022

 image from http://www.elministerio.org.mx

-There is a low relief carving of what seems to be of an anthropomorphized solar disk rising out the cleaved forehead of an Olmec god, very much in the same way the sun sign for east rises above the head of the aquatic god GI from the Maya Classic Period.
+There is a low relief carving of what seems to be of an anthropomorphized solar disk rising out the cleaved forehead of an Olmec-like god, very much in the same way the sun sign for east rises above the head of the aquatic god GI from the Maya Classic Period.
 Also note the wings of a giant bird cloaking the head of the figure, wings that are reminiscent of Seven Macaw outstretch feathers hiding the sun and the moon.
 The parallels to Classic Maya imagery are striking indeed.
 Is this an animated portrait of an eclipsed Olmec Sun God?
 There is a lot more iconography on Stela C to discern and I welcome more input from readers.

-Good luck to those viewing the 2017 total solar eclipse
+Good luck to those viewing the 2024 total solar eclipse

 Best,